adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 it's impossible for us to simply "calculate" how much everyone should have, since different people want different things

-this is the thing (possibly the only thing) that markets are useful for, distributing resources when different people value different things
+this is the thing (possibly the only thing) markets are useful for, distributing resources when different people value different things

 ---